 - 4. The Annual Governance Statement is included within this publication but does not form part of the Authority's accounts.
 The Annual Governance Statement (AGS) is found at the back of this document and explains the: - Scope of responsibilities; - Governance Framework; and - Significant governance issues and challenges faced by the Authority. - 5.
-The AGS also details the impact of the pandemic on governance in 2020/21.
-Authority meetings were undertaken remotely and much partnership working was disrupted as projects were unable to be progressed in person. - 6.
-An enhanced governance relationship with Defra began in 2019/20.
+The AGS also details the impact of the pandemic on governance in 2021/22.
+Authority meetings are now undertaken in 'hybrid' form where presenters are able to deliver remotely and members are present in person. - 6.
+An enhanced governance relationship with Defra began in 2020/21.
 This included an annual formal agreement and additional reporting requirements.